 |Moving Furniture||$50 - $70/room|

-After your walls have been painted, wait at least two weeks before attempting to clean them to allow the paint to cure.
+After your walls have been painted, wait at least two weeks before cleaning them to allow the paint to cure.
 Dust your walls regularly with a soft cloth and the vacuum brush attachment on your cleaner.

-Soundproof paint costs around $50 to $100 per gallon, a price many homeowners are willing to pay for the added noise protection.
+Soundproof paint costs $30 to $50 per gallon, a price many homeowners are willing to pay for noise protection.
 Soundproof paint is thicker than normal paint, thanks to thermacels with soft pigment and ceramic microspheres.
-This extra mass causes sound to vibrate, absorbing the waves, so there is less noise overall.
+This extra mass causes sound to vibrate, absorbing the waves, so there is less noise.
 An average gallon of interior paint does not have that filler, meaning more sound gets through.
-The noise protection is a huge advantage, as is the easy application and additional insulation to keep the room warmer.
+The noise protection is a huge advantage, as is the easy application and insulation.
 As for disadvantages, the added density means soundproof paint takes longer to dry.
 It is also meant for blocking airborne sound, not impact noise, so it does not work well on ceilings.

 On average, you should paint your home interior every three to five years.
 However, you may need to do it sooner, depending on your lifestyle, day-to-day activities, and remodeling plans.
 No matter what, you should always keep an eye on your walls, especially in areas that are used daily.